Disclaimer (TV series): Production

 In December 2021, it was announced that Alfonso Cuarón was writing and directing a series for Apple TV+, with Cate Blanchett and Kevin Kline starring and Emmanuel Lubezki and Bruno Delbonnel serving as cinematographers.
 In February 2022, Kodi Smit-McPhee joined the cast while Sacha Baron Cohen entered negotiations for a role.
 Cohen was confirmed the following month, with HoYeon Jung also added to the cast.
 Louis Partridge joined the cast in May, and Lesley Manville joined the next month.
 Leila George was added to the cast in October.

 Filming for the series had begun by June 2022 in Archway, London; Tuscany, Venice, and finished production in February 2023.

 Release

-Disclaimer was screened at the 81st Venice International Film Festival on August 29, 2024, was screened at the 2024 Toronto International Film Festival on September 9, in the Primetime program, and it was screened at the 2024 BFI London Film Festival on October 10, as a special event.
+Disclaimer was screened at the 81st Venice International Film Festival on August 29, 2024, the 2024 Toronto International Film Festival on September 9 (in the Primetime program), and the 2024 BFI London Film Festival on October 10 as a special event.
 It premiered on October 11, 2024, on Apple TV+, with the first two episodes available immediately and then two on October 18, 2024, then one a week, until November 8, 2024.